Aarhus University, School of Culture and Society

 - From local questions to global challenges

-For a more detailed description of the school, please see this website: http://cas.au.dk/en/.
+For further information about the school, please see http://cas.au.dk/en/.

 - Further information on qualification requirements and job content may be found in the Memorandum on Job Structure for Academic Staff at Danish Universities .

-- Further information on the application and supplementary materials may be found in Applicant Guidelines.
+- Further information on the application and supplementary materials may be found in Application Guidelines.

 Faculty of Arts